 Kale microgreens can even wilt a little bit before you water them.

-Once they are given water they will stand back upright.
-Don’t let them go too long without water, but if they wilt, don’t give up on them.
+Once they are given water, they will stand back upright.
+Don’t let them go too long without water, but don’t give up on them if they wilt.

 How Much Light Do Kale Microgreens Need?